 Hi!
 I am a software engineer at SpaceX.
 I lead software development for fairing recovery as well as our laser-based inter-satellite communication system.
 I am interested in the development of autonomous systems in the real world, particularly in environments with limited computational resources.

+In 2017 I graduated with an M.S. in Computer Science from Stanford University, where I did research on reinforcement learning at the Stanford Intelligent Systems Laboratory.
 In May 2015 I earned a double B.S. in Computer Science and Electrical and Computer Engineering from Cornell University.
 In the past, I have interned at SpaceX as an embedded systems firmware developer and at Cisco as a software developer, and have conducted undergraduate computer architecture research at Cornell's Computer Systems Laboratory.